Fire at Rig 15: Plot

-In the oil fields of the Middle East, the Mysterons (voiced by Donald Gray) sabotage the drilling on Rig 15 by opening a safety valve, releasing a jet of oil that quickly ignites and turns the rig into an inferno.
+In the oil fields of the Middle East, the Mysterons sabotage the drilling on Rig 15 by opening a safety valve, releasing a jet of oil that quickly ignites and turns the rig into an inferno.
 The nearby Bensheba oil refinery is the only source of fuel for the vehicles used by the Spectrum Organisation.
-When the Mysterons cryptically threaten to "immobilise" the whole organisation, Colonel White (voiced by Donald Gray) fears that they intend to disrupt this fuel supply and dispatches Captains Scarlet and Blue (voiced by Francis Matthews and Ed Bishop) to investigate the unfolding disaster at Rig 15.
+When the Mysterons cryptically threaten to "immobilise" the whole organisation, Colonel White fears that they intend to disrupt this fuel supply and dispatches Captains Scarlet and Blue to investigate the unfolding disaster at Rig 15.

 On arrival, Scarlet and Blue learn from rig controller Kinley and his assistant, Hansen, that explosives expert Jason Smith has been brought in to "blow out" the fire by detonating an explosive charge at its centre.
-Unknown to the Spectrum officers and rig personnel, Captain Black (voiced by Donald Gray) has been observing the blaze from a distance.
+Unknown to the Spectrum officers and rig personnel, Captain Black has been observing the blaze from a distance.
 During the planting of the charge, he uses the Mysterons' powers to hypnotise Smith.
 The charge detonates and extinguishes the fire, but Smith is killed in the explosion and replaced with a double under Mysteron control.

 That night, Black orders the reconstructed Smith to leave in his truck and use his explosives to destroy the Bensheba refinery.
 The following morning, the body of the original Smith is discovered and Scarlet and Blue realise that he has been taken over by the Mysterons.
 Scarlet requisitions a Spectrum Pursuit Vehicle and chases Smith down the highway leading to Bensheba, managing to force him off the road before they reach the refinery.
 As Smith's truck crashes into a sand dune and explodes, Scarlet's SPV collides with a set of oil tanks, fatally injuring Scarlet.
-The captain's soon-to-revive body is flown back to Spectrum Cloudbase.
+The captain's soon-to-be-revived body is flown back to Spectrum Cloudbase.